 “My mother was diagnosed with Alzheimer’s in the fall of 2010.
-We were given a diagnosis, a follow-up appointment for six months, some prescriptions, and sent on our way.
-For the next two years our family did the best we could to keep Mom living at home with Dad, which is what they both wanted.
+We were given a diagnosis, a follow-up appointment in six months, some prescriptions, and sent on our way.
+For the next two years, our family did the best we could to keep Mom living at home with Dad, which is what they both wanted.
 There were good days and bad, but things took a turn for the worse in the fall of 2012.
 My Mom began not recognizing my Dad at night and becoming agitated and sometimes even violent towards him.
-In addition she began wandering late at night, determined to go “home” (in her mind “home” was her childhood home in Pine Point, not the home she and my Dad had lived in for over forty-five years).
-At this point my family became seriously concerned for the safety of both of our parents.
+In addition, she began wandering late at night.
+She was determined to go “home” (in her mind “home” was her childhood home in Pine Point, not the home she and my Dad had lived in for over forty-five years).
+At this point, my family became seriously concerned for the safety of both of our parents.

 “A Place to Start saved our sanity, advising our family about my mother-in-law, whose hospitalization after a second broken hip required us to rethink how best to go forward with her deepening Parkinson’s dementia: how could we make it work better if she returned home to her 93 year old husband and live-in-caregiver?
 How could we make it work for everyone if she were to enter a cognitive care facility?
 How to help all the many family members cope with her now and as her disease progresses.
 How to become better caregivers and visitors.
 How best to understand her, her disease, and very importantly how to deal with her behavior, statements and questions.

-A Place to Start provided this advice and practical tips very quickly and with compassion (by e-mail, since my in-laws live in Israel), in the real-time demanded by our difficulties in caring for her, with compassion based on deep personal experience and knowledge (A Place to Start sent many great articles to read), supplemented by advice on specialized questions from A Place to Starts deep network of professionals working with dementia.
+A Place to Start provided this advice and practical tips very quickly and with compassion (by e-mail, since my in-laws live in Israel), in the real-time demanded by our difficulties in caring for her, with compassion based on deep personal experience and knowledge (A Place to Start sent many great articles to read), supplemented by advice on specialized questions from their deep network of professionals working with dementia.

 A Place to Start provided a lifeline to us during crisis and compassionately pointed out a way forward in which all of us — my still wonderful demented mother-in-law and her family (loving but inexperienced, stressed and confused) to remain positive, find peace, acceptance, and even joy and humor in dealing with the dreadful disease of dementia.”